carolinehughes133/Anomaly-detection-fraudulent-listings/README.md

 The notebook flags anomalous values in the seller return rate, seller rating, and the listing price of the product.<br /><br />

 # Recommendations:
 The output file 'joined_df' could be used to flag suspicious listings in the app.
-I recommend investigating/flagging the listings flagged as outliers by the isolation forest method (anomaly_IF = TRUE) where the seller has either a significantly higher return rate than avg listings (anomaly_rr_zscore = TRUE) OR a significantly lower seller rating than the avg seller (anomaly_rating_zscore = TRUE).
+I recommend investigating the listings flagged as outliers by the isolation forest method (anomaly_IF = TRUE) where the seller has either a significantly higher return rate than avg listings (anomaly_rr_zscore = TRUE) OR a significantly lower seller rating than the avg seller (anomaly_rating_zscore = TRUE).
 Consider prioritizing investigation on listings with significantly higher listing prices than the avg retail listing price for that brand/product combination (sig_high_list_price = TRUE)